solo-io/envoy-azure-functions/README.md

 ## E2E

-For the e2e test, your Azure Function App requires a funcction named "uppercase".
+For the e2e test, your Azure Function App requires a function named "uppercase".
 Its source code can be found in `e2e/uppercase.cs`.

 To run the e2e test: